 The builder of these ships is Hyundai Heavy Industries Limited in Korea.
 They are British-flagged, with Douglas, Isle of Man as their port of registry.
 Their classification society is Lloyds Register.
-BP operates these ships, providing its own crews and provisions.
-They operate worldwide.
+BP operates these ships, providing its own crews.